Jonathan Aranda Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks seventh in the league.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks seventh in MLB.

-- The Mariners' 3.74 team ERA ranks first among all MLB pitching staffs.
+- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.76).

-- Mariners pitchers combine to surrender the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- The Mariners give up the eighth-fewest home runs in baseball (158 total, 1.1 per game).

-- Thornton makes his first start of the season for the Mariners.

-- The 29-year-old righty came out of the bullpen in his most recent outing this season, one of 18 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.